Recommended by:

 Sign up for Surfshark & create an account.

-Download our Windows VPN or Android VPN app (we’re adding Bypasser to others soon!)
+Download our Windows VPN or Android VPN app to your device.

-Go to your Surfshark app and click Bypasser.
+Go to your Surfshark app, open the settings, and click Bypasser.

 Add apps or websites you want to be excluded from our encryption.